AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-reference-guide.md

 - "_Hurdle cost": set by the user to state whether (linear) transmission fees should be taken into account or not in economy and adequacy simulations_
 - "_Transmission capacities": set by the user to state whether the capacities to consider are those indicated in 8760-hour arrays or if zero or infinite values should be used instead (actual values / set to zero / set to infinite)_
 - "_Asset type": set by the user to state whether the link is either an AC component (subject to Kirchhoff's laws), a DC component, or another type of asset_
-- "_Account for loop flows": set by the KCG<sup>9</sup> to include (or not) passive loop flows in the formulation of the constraints enforcing Kirchhoff's laws_
+- "_Account for loop flows": set by the KCG [^9] to include (or not) passive loop flows in the formulation of the constraints enforcing Kirchhoff's laws_
 - "_Account for PST": set by the KCG to include (or not) the settings of phase-shifting transformers in the formulation of the constraints enforcing Kirchhoff's laws_

 _The eight 8760-hour times-series are:_